 - cereal grains: wheat, barley, oat, maize, sorghum and triticale

-- oilseeds: canola seeds, sunflower seeds, safflower seeds, linseed
+- oilseeds: canola seeds, sunflower seeds, safflower seeds and linseed

-- horticulture: citrus, pome fruits (apple and pear), cherry, almonds and macadamia nuts.
+- horticulture: pome fruits (apple and pear), almonds and macadamia nuts.

-The key elements of each program are the selection of a chemicals-commodity combination, sampling rates, program design and sampling procedures.
-Other NRS supporting activities including the NRS quality management system, the procurement of contract laboratories, monitoring ongoing proficiency of the contracted laboratories, coordinating traceback activities when required and providing results and reports to program participants.
+The key elements of each program are the selection of the chemicals-commodity combination, sampling rates, program design and sampling procedures.
+Other NRS supporting activities include the NRS quality management system, the procurement of contract laboratories, monitoring ongoing proficiency of the contracted laboratories, coordinating traceback activities when required, and providing results and reports to program participants.